warpdragon/aaa/docs/github-for-noobs.md

 - Done!
 If you go to `GitHub.com/YOURUSERNAME/aaa` you'll see your own fork of [AngelArenaAllstars/aaa].

 ## Cloning
-Now just Clone your Fork to your computer We do this using the GitHub client.
+Now just Clone your Fork to your computer.
+We do this using the GitHub client.
 You can do basic things with the GitHub Client, but you will want to familiarize yourself with the command-line.
 GitHub Client comes with a built-in version of PowerShell (a command-line interface which enables you to type Git commands).
 This will be explained later.

 - Open the GitHub Client you installed earlier in [install.md](/docs/install.md).
 - Click settings.